Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

-In this section the performance of various relevance function and mitigation method combinations is evaluated on synthetic and real world datasets.
+In this section the performance of various relevance function and mitigation method combinations is evaluated on synthetic and real-world datasets.
 We speak of synthetic data if it is created artificially.
-The functional relationship between the target variable and the input features is therefore known.
-The key difference between synthetic and real world data is that real world data has unknown noise levels and is potentially not based on parametric/regular distributions, which makes modeling more difficult.
+The functional relationship between the target variable and the input features as well as noise levels are known.
+On the other hand, real-world data has unknown noise levels and is potentially not based on parametric/regular distributions, which makes modeling more difficult.

-A list of the real world datasets used is provided in Appendix \ref{sec:appendix_data} Tab. \ref{tab:datasets}.
+The list of the real-world datasets used is provided in Appendix \ref{sec:appendix_data} Tab. \ref{tab:datasets}.
 The datasets cover a wide range of applications.
-They have between several hundred to thousands of samples and between 2 and 149 features.
-A list containing all synthetic datasets is provided in Appendix \ref{sec:appendix_data} Tab.~\ref{tab:synthetic_data}.
+They range between several hundred to thousands of samples and between 2 and 149 features.
+The list containing all synthetic datasets is provided in Appendix \ref{sec:appendix_data} Tab.~\ref{tab:synthetic_data}.

-For both dataset types, only samples without missing values are considered.
-All features are normalized by minmax-scaling between 0 and 1.
-To avoid model distortions due to exceeding noise or erroneous samples, all datasets are cleaned of outliers using an isolation forest outlier detection \citep{liu2012isolation}.

 All datasets are randomly split into training (70\%) and testing (30\%) sets.
 When using imbalanced data, it is important that the training and testing data have comparable distributions.
-Therefor, each split is performed 100 times and the similarity of the target value distribution of the subsets is evaluated using the mean imbalance ratio (mIR) \citep{wibbeke2024quantification}\footnote{\url{https://github.com/OFFIS-ROC/imbaqu}}.
+Therefore, each split is performed 100 times and the similarity of the target value distribution of the subsets is evaluated using the mean imbalance ratio (mIR) \citep{wibbeke2024quantification}\footnote{\url{https://github.com/OFFIS-ROC/imbaqu}}.
 Only the most similar (lowest mIR) split is kept and used for model training.

 All combinations of relevance functions and mitigation methods shown in Table \ref{tab:combination} are tested.
-In addition all sampling-based mitigation methods (SMOGN, WERCS, cSMOGN and crbSMOGN) are evaluated as pure over-samplers and as over- and under-samplers.
-This resulted in a total of 47 different combinations, plus one model without using any imbalance mitigation strategy for comparability.
+In addition, all sampling-based mitigation methods (SMOGN, WERCS, cSMOGN and crbSMOGN) are evaluated as pure over-samplers and as combined over- and under-samplers.
+This results in a total of 46 different combinations, plus one model per model type without using any imbalance mitigation strategy for comparability.
+This will further on be referred to as the no-mitigation baseline.
 As models, multilayer perceptron (MLP) feed forward neural networks, extreme gradient boosting trees (XGBoost) and Random Forests (Forest) are used.
-This resulted in 144 different trained models per dataset for one experiment run.
-In order to make a statistical statement, the training was repeated 50 times.
+This results in 141 different trained models per dataset for one experiment run.
+To make a statistical statement, the training was repeated 50 times.